 2. Landmine Single Leg Squat

-- Stand facing the landmine station or anchor, holding the barbell with one hand at the end furthest away from the landmine.
+- Hold the barbell with one hand at the end furthest away from the landmine.

 - Place your free hand on your hip or extend it out in front of you for balance.